aka-azad/crowd-cube-client/README.md

 1. Clone the repository.
 2. Install dependencies using `npm install`.
 3. Set up environment variables for Firebase.
-4. Run the development server using `npm start`.
+4. Run the development server using `npm run dev`.
 5. Deploy using Netlify or your preferred hosting service.